-There are literally hundreds of applications customers find for PA, but at the end of the day one of the most compelling use cases I’ve seen revolves around the use of PA data driven metrics to calculate business ROI.
+There are literally hundreds of applications customers find for PA, but at the end of the day, one of the most compelling use cases I’ve seen revolves around the use of PA data-driven metrics to calculate business ROI.
 As discussed, PA allows you to measure business value by looking at your KPIs holistically over time.
 This allows you to do useful things like track your organization’s progress against initial assumptions and assign a dollar value to specific indicators.

 The ROI dashboard below is one example of how you might answer this question.

 As you can see, this dashboard reflects KPIs on process automation and how its application has improved the overall efficiency of the business.
-What makes this visualization so powerful is not only can we see the correlation between business processes and the downward trend in new service desk tickets, but the resulting costs savings are tracked as well.
+What makes this visualization so powerful is not only can we see the correlation between business processes and the downward trend in new service desk tickets, but the resulting cost savings are tracked as well.

 Tying It All Together